Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

+### Cecilia Bartoli, Università di Palermo, APS Asinitas Roma.
+### Kristýna Lorenzová, Masarykova univerzita
+### _Representing the multilingual self: multimodal practices for linguistic autobiography in migration contexts_
+IN-PERSON WORKSHOP

+"Travellers between languages can, like the tricksters of folk tales, play with double meanings in the interstices between words and codes.
+They can imagine possible scenarios based on cross-linguistic connotations; they can draw on the sounds and forms of different languages to evoke imaginary worlds inaccessible to the monolingual traveller."
+(Kramsch 2006)

+Linguistic Autobiography (LA) has seen comparatively fewer experimental applications in migration contexts, despite the heterogeneous and complex linguistic backgrounds of individuals who have grown up in multilingual settings.
+In such contexts, rich semiotic repertoires, intercomprehension, and communicative creativity are used productively or receptively to navigate everyday interactions, while schooling often takes place within colonial languages and educational systems.
+Migration itself may constitute an experience that enriches individuals’ linguistic repertoires (D’Agostino 2022).
+The “éveil aux langues” approach (CARAP 2012) promotes activities that are directed not only at languages of schooling but also at the varieties spoken in everyday environments, within families, and in the wider world.
+Within a pedagogical and didactic perspective oriented toward a complex and composite competence – plurilingual, pluricultural, and communicative – requiring a positive cognitive and metacognitive disposition toward diversity as a paradigm (Cognigni 2020), LA emerges as a particularly valuable tool for:
+- Bringing to light students’ plurilingual, communicative, and semiotic repertoires;
+- Expanding plurilingual and pluricultural competence as it emerges from students’ narratives of multiple belongings;
+- Uncovering social representations of languages as they are internalized and emotionally experienced (Busch 2020);
+- Fostering the development of metalinguistic awareness.

+The aim is to support students as bearers of meanings and stories, endowed with a repertoire of linguistic, cultural, and social experiences.
+This perspective contributes to improved educational outcomes (Cummins 2019) and initiates as well as sustains plurilingual processes such as intercomprehension (Bonvino 2016), mediation (Piccardo 2020), and spontaneous translation (García & Wei 2014).

+This approach brings the language learning context closer to that of spontaneous acquisition in use, where language is not an objective in itself, but a means to achieve another non-linguistic goal (at least superficially) and returns to being a tool for social interaction in which "learning can maintain that implicit character typical of spontaneous acquisition, which guarantees a deeper internalization of the linguistic structures practiced than occurs in an explicit instruction context" (Mocciaro 2019: 270).
+A multimodal and plurilingual approach has proven particularly fertile and inclusive, especially with illiterate or low-literacy students, who can participate without being restricted to writing, or using multilingual writing.
+Images support narrative expression and serve as a tool for developing oral discourse, mediation processes, and the search for synthesis in writing, starting with significant keywords whose meanings may be interesting for the class to discuss through mediation and translation.
+In this workshop, we will experiment with an activity on linguistic autobiography through the construction of an image and interactive activities.
+We will share the narrative of our linguistic repertoires through the metaphorization offered by the work.
+We will examine materials (transcriptions, images of works, and audiovisuals) on the collection of linguistic autobiography using the same method in a course on Italian as an additional language for refugees and asylum seekers at the Asinitas association in Rome.
+We will reflect on the construction of a plurilingual and multimodal educational setting, on the use of images to represent the plurilingual self, and on the narrative of the linguistic repertoire as a "lived" experience.

+References
+Bartoli C. & Lòtano L. (2024).
+Il laboratorio espressivo-narrativo come dispositivo per lo sviluppo di processi di mediazione in contesti multilingue.
+Italiano LinguaDue V. 17 N.2
+Bartoli, C. (2025).
+The school that cares: Plurilingualism and multimodality for narration in Italian as a non-native language classes.
+QTimes Journal of Education, Technology and Social Studies, 17(2)
+Bonvino E. & Jamet M.C.
+(Eds.)
+(2016) Intercomprensione: lingue, processi e percorsi SAIL Studi sull’apprendimento e l’insegnamento linguistico.
+Venezia, Edizioni Ca’ Foscari.
+URL http://edizionicafoscari.unive.it/it/edizioni/collane/sail/
+Busch B. (2020) Discourse, Emotions and Embodiment in The Cambridge Handbook of Discourse Studies Edited by Anna De Fina, Alexandra Georgakopoulou.
+Cambridge University Press
+Cognigni, E. (2020) Il plurilinguismo come risorsa.
+Prospettive teoriche, politiche educative e pratiche didattiche Edizioni ETS
+Cummins, J. (2019) The Emergence of Translanguaging Pedagogy: A Dialogue between Theory and Practice.
+Journal of Multilingual Education Research: Vol. 9, Article 13.
+Curci, A. M. (2012).
+IL QUADRO DI RIFERIMENTO DEGLI APPROCCI PLURALI ALLE  LINGUE E ALLE CULTURE (CARAP).
+Italiano LinguaDue, 4(2), i-ix. https://doi.org/10.13130/2037-3597/2824
+D’Agostino, M. (2022) Multilingual Young African Migrants: Between Mobility and Immobility.
+In A. De Fina & G. Mazzaferro (Ed.), Exploring (Im)mobilities: Language Practices, Discourses and Imaginaries (pp. 17-37).
+Bristol, Blue Ridge Summit: Multilingual Matters
+Fontana S. & Mignosi E. (2023) Tra esplicito e implicito: comunicazione multimodale e relazione intersoggettiva nei contesti di apprendimento.
+Italiano LinguaDue 2.
+2023 (pp.154 163)
+García O. & Wei L. (2014) Translanguaging: Language, bilingualism and education.
+London, UK: Palgrave Macmillan.
+Kramsch C. (2006) The Multilingual Subject.
+International Journal of Applied Linguistics w Vol. 16 No. 1 Mocciaro, E. (2019) La morfologia nominale nell’italiano L2 di minori stranieri non accompagnati: analfabetismo, acquisizione, didattica.
+In B. Moretti, A. Kunz, S. Natale, & E. Krakenberger (Eds.), Le tendenze dell’italiano contemporaneo rivisitate.
+Atti del LII Congresso Internazionale di Studi della Società di Linguistica Italiana (Berna, 6–8 settembre 2018) (pp. 257–272).
+OfficinaVentuno.
+Piccardo E., The Mediated Nature of Plurilingualism in Piccardo E., Germain-Rutherford A., Geoff L. (2022).
+The routledge handbook of plurilingual language education.
+Edited by Routledge.

 ### Vincent Bédard, Université du Québec à Montréal.
 ### _Beyond Deficit Lens: Making Visible LESLLA Learners’ Second Language Use Practices_
 In Quebec, Canada's French-speaking province, a growing dichotomy appears to be emerging between migration policies and governmental discourse.
 On the one hand, immigration is framed as a key solution to the province’s labour shortage (ministère de l’Emploi et de la Solidarité sociale, 2025).
 On the other hand, it is portrayed as problematic or even threatening: for example, Jean Boulet, former Quebec Minister of Immigration, stated that “80% of immigrants […] do not work, do not speak French, or do not adhere to the values of Quebec society.”
 (Plourde, 2024, translated from French).
 Although Mr. Boulet was not explicitly referring to the LESLLA context, such claims reflect a broader deficit perspective that persists not only in public discourse but also in LESLLA research and practice.
 This viewpoint frames learners in terms of what they don’t know or don’t do (Browder et al., 2022), potentially obscuring how they learn and use a second language (L2) (DeCapua and Marshall, 2015).
 In response, a growing number of scholars, including ourselves, seeks to foreground LESLLA learners’ existing capacities, practices, and knowledge.
 One promising avenue for moving beyond deficit perspective is to better understand learners’ everyday lived experiences in order to design instruction grounded in their realities (e.g., Kidwell, 2022; Piccinin and Dal Maso, 2021).